ucla-brain/image-preprocessing-pipeline/LsDeconvolveMultiGPU/README.md

 LsDeconv REQUIRES THE MATLAB TO WORK PROPERLY!
 ********************************************************

-The program was tested on a PC with 256 Cores and 4TB RAM and 8x NVIDIA Tesla A100 GPUs under Windows and Ubuntu Linux.
+The program was tested on a HGX server with 256 Cores and 4TB RAM and 8x NVIDIA Tesla A100 GPUs.

 Supported input format: 2D tif series.